secarchlab/secarchlab.github.io/en.md

-# Welcome to SecArch Lab.
+# Welcome to SecArch Lab

 **Secure Architecture Lab., Graduate School of Information Science, University of Hyogo**